bytesByHarsh/Image-Transmission-Using-64-QAM/README.md

 Run the "compare.m" file in Matlab folder.
 It will re-generate different images for different SNR values.
 Following is the error graph for different SNR values.

 ![Error Graph](img/err.PNG)

+## C++ Implementation
+Run the main.cpp file.
+It will modulate-->generate noise-->add noise -->demodulates.

+This project waas further implemented on zedboard.